 A wrist to floor measurement along with the height of the golfer would be the first step of a static fit.
 Just because you are 7ft tall doesn’t necessarily mean you should have longer clubs and the same for someone who is shorter in stature.
 You can be tall with very long arms or short with very short arms.
 This is the reason why we don’t just made an assumption on what we see and helps us establish the correct length of club for the golfer.

 After the wrist to floor and height measurement comes the lie angle measurement.
 This refers to how the club lies on the ground when the customer take their correct posture and stance.
-When standing correctly to the ball, the toe end of the golf club should be slightly off the floor ( a 2 pence piece should slide half way under the toe to be correct).
+When standing correctly to the ball, the toe end of the golf club should be slightly off the floor.

 If the club is too flat to the floor at address, it would cause the toe to catch the ground first at impact.
 This would (most often) open the face and cause a shot to go high and to the right of the intended target.

 The opposite would happen if the toe was too upright at address.
 This is demonstrated in the picture above to the left.

 The last step of the static fitting process is grip size.
 To do this we measure the overall length of the hand along with the length of the longest finger.
 Then by using the chart below we are able to see what size of grip you should be using.
 Remember this is strictly a guide and will depend massively on the golfers ball flight and feel.

 Once these 3 aspects are concluded from our Static Fit we would then discuss; the best size of the head (blade, cavity back or oversize club), the most suited brand and the price point.
 These choices vary depending on whether the golfer is a total beginner, a novice or a single handicap golfer.